-- A quarterly review of progress made against the Annual Audit Plan is made by the Chief Auditor to ensure the Section is meeting its aims and objectives.
-The results of the review are reported to the Chief Finance Officer and the Audit Committee in the quarterly Internal Audit Monitoring Report. - The Chief Auditor completes an annual self-assessment of compliance with the PSIAS using the detailed checklist included in CIPFA's Local Government Application Note. - The annual self-assessment also fulfils the requirement established in the Accounts and Audit (Wales) Regulations 2014 for an annual assessment of the effectiveness of the Internal Audit service. - The results of the annual self-assessment are reported to the Chief Finance Officer and the Audit Committee as part of the Chief Auditors Annual Report.
+- A quarterly review of progress made against the Annual Audit Plan is undertaken by the Chief Auditor to ensure the Section is meeting its aims and objectives.
+The results of the review are reported to the Chief Finance & Section 151 Officer and the Governance and Audit Committee in the quarterly Internal Audit Monitoring Report. - The Chief Auditor completes an annual self-assessment of compliance with the PSIAS using the detailed checklist included in CIPFA's Local Government Application Note. - The annual self-assessment also fulfils the requirement established in the Accounts and Audit (Wales) Regulations 2014 for an annual assessment of the effectiveness of the Internal Audit service. - The results of the annual self-assessment are reported to the Chief Finance & Section 151 Officer and the Governance and Audit Committee as part of the Chief Auditors Annual Report.